3Top/lru2cache/README.rst

 we quickly saw the advantage of maintaining the same set of keys for both caches and decided to create our own mechanism.

-We used the python 3 ``functools.lru_cache()`` decorator as starting point for developing an in instance cache with LRU capabilities.
-However we needed to ensure the keys would also be unique enough to use with a shared cache.  we leverage Django's excellent cache framework for managing the layer 2 cache.
-This allows the use of any cache supported by Django.
+We used a backport python 3 ``functools.lru_cache()`` decorator as a starting point for developing an in instance cache with LRU capabilities.
+However we needed to ensure the keys would also be unique enough to use with a shared cache.
+We leverage Django's excellent cache framework for managing the layer 2 cache.
+This allows the use of any shared cache supported by Django.

 Tests
 -----